 These rules are changed from time to time by the Government, so unless you have made a Will the distribution of your estate will be affected automatically by any changes made.

-Do any of these phrases sounds familiar?
 We understand that making a Will is a daunting prospect, as no-one likes to contemplate the thought of their passing away.
 However, it is such an important step to take to protecting and securing the future of your loved ones, not only by planning your estate to ensure they are financially supported, but also to make decisions such as guardians for your children.
 It is not expensive and can save considerable expense and much heartache later.

 Good reasons for making a Will

 There are many reasons why you should make a Will, including:

 You can decide who will benefit from your estate

 You can ensure that any inheritance tax liability arising from your death is kept to a minimum